Master of Arts in Biological & Environmental Sciences

 - possess the computer and library skills necessary to continue learning beyond the M.A. degree, as well as information relevant to his or her specific interests and needs

 A student seeking admission to the M.A. in Biological and Environmental Sciences program must meet the following requirements in addition to the general requirements described in this graduate catalog:

 - Applicants must hold a bachelor’s degree in the biological sciences with a GPA of at least 2.70, or equivalent background.
 Applicants with an undergraduate GPA of less than 2.70, or with an undergraduate degree in a field other than biology, may be required to submit scores on the Graduate Record Examination (GRE) in biology in support of their application.
 Both the undergraduate record and GRE scores will then be considered.

-- A narrative statement describing the student’s career goals and an explantion as to why they would like to pursue a graduate degree; in particular, students should cite why they are seeking admission to Western Connecticut State University.
+- A narrative statement describing the student’s career goals and an explantion as to why the student would like to pursue a graduate degree; in particular, students should cite why they are seeking admission to Western Connecticut State University.

 Course Work and Related Requirements

-Students must complete 24-30 semester hours of course work, depending upon choice of the thesis or non-thesis option, and must pass a final examination.
+Students must complete 24 to 30 semester hours of course work, depending upon choice of the thesis or non-thesis option, and must pass a final examination.
 A cumulative GPA of at least 3.0 is required for graduation.

 Master of Arts in Biological and Environmental Sciences